Relive some Super Bowl history with these fun historical Super Bowl facts and figures.

 The Chicago Bears' Devin Hester is the only player to ever return the opening kickoff for a touchdown in the Super Bowl.
 Hester returned the opening kickoff 92 yards to the house in Super Bowl XLI against the Indianapolis Colts at Dolphin Stadium in Miami.
 The Colts ended up winning the game, 29-17.

-Joe Montana and Tom Brady are tied for the most Super Bowl MVP awards with three each.
+Tom Brady has the record for most Super Bowl MVP awards with four.